Chickpea Meringues with Coconut Cream & Raspberries

 Preheat oven to 120°C. Grease and line a large oven tray with non-stick baking paper.

-To make the meringues, drain the can of chickpeas over a bowl to collect the liquid.
+To make the chickpea meringues, drain the can of chickpeas over a bowl to collect the liquid.
 Reserve chickpeas for another use.
-Measure 80ml of the chickpea liquid and place in the bowl of a stand mixer with the whisk attachment.
+Measure 1/3 cup (80ml) of the chickpea liquid and place into the bowl of an electric mixer.

 Whisk on high speed for about 8-10 minutes or until the mixture is thick and holds stiff peaks.

-Add the sugar, a tablespoon at a time until sugar is dissolved and mixture is thick and glossy.
+Sprinkle in the sugar, a tablespoon at a time until the sugar is dissolved, and the mixture is thick and glossy.
 Add the vanilla until just combined.

-Spoon the mixture on to the prepared oven tray to create six round meringue nests, leaving enough space in between each nest to expand as it cooks.
+Spoon the mixture onto the prepared oven tray to create six round meringue nests, leaving enough space between each nest to expand as it cooks.

 Cook for 1 hour and 45 minutes.
-Turn off the oven and allow the meringues to cool completely before removing.
+Turn off the oven and allow the meringues to cool completely before opening the door and removing.

-Spoon dollops of the coconut cream on to the meringue nests.
-Decorate with the raspberries and coconut.
+When ready to serve, spoon dollops of the coconut cream onto the meringue nests.
+Decorate with raspberries and coconut flakes.

 Place the can of coconut cream upside down in the fridge so you don’t have to open it upside down